Regression and Conditioning

 Positivity requirement speaks to what subsets of the data contribute to our causal estimate:

-Aronow and Samii (2016) discuss how regression weights cases:
+Aronow and Samii (2016) discuss how regression weights cases, with a binary treatment.

 \[\beta_D = \frac{1}{\sum\limits_i^n w_i}\sum\limits_i^n \tau_iw_i\] Where \(w_i = [D_i - E(D_i | X_i)]^2\): the square of \(D\) residual on \(\hat{D}\) predicted by \(X\).